Chandan Sinha

 Sinha's grandfather was Nutan Chandra Singha.
-Sinha's father was Gaurang Sinha, who died on 30 December 2015.
+Sinha's father was Gaurang Sinha (d.
+2015).

 Chandan Sinha left home for Bollywood at a young age to pursue his dream of being a playback singer.
 He was unsuccessful there, so he returned home.
 He then came to the attention of Bangladesh Television (BTV) writer and director Abdullah al Mamun.
 Mamun used Sinha's voice in his television serial Shirsho Bindu.